 contact no: +39 055 238 8609

 address: Via Ricasoli, 58/60 , 50121 Firenze, Italy

 They come here in hordes; in droves; in mutlitudes.
 Thousands and thousands of tourists mob the doors of the Accademia every year to see what is possibly the world’s most famous sculpture.
 Michelangelo’s ‘David’ was carved from a enormous block of white marble from the alps of the Tuscan town of Carrara.
-If you take the train that runs between Pisa and the Cinque Terre, you’ll see the mountains it came from and deep, pale scars that mark their flanks from tons of stone carved away - and shipped away - to decorate the forums of Imperial Rome, the palaces and churches of the Renaissance, and is still quarried today.
+If you take the train that runs between Pisa and the Cinque Terre you’ll see deep, pale scars that mark flanks of the mountains it came from.
+Tons of stone was carved away - and shipped away - to decorate the forums of Imperial Rome, the palaces and churches of the Renaissance, and is still quarried today.

 The master of anatomical perfection had cleverly sculpted his piece with some slightly distorted features, such as an enlarged head, so that it would have appeared proportional when viewed from underneath a lofty perch on the church: it was never intended to be displayed as we see it today.